roalyr/pglowrpg/README.md

 You must run pGLOWrpg from the folder that contains "options", "presets", "locale" and "save" folders, so there is no need to do "cargo install".

+Currently, pGLOWrpg's only feature is general world generation with image maps output (both colorized and raw).
+Feel free to play with world presets to find out interesting options combinations.
+The **presets_user** folder is ignored by git, so store your custom presets there.